 As set out in transitional Rule 11.116.6 the AER must create interim Contracts and Firmness Guidelines.
 The guideline sets out the AER’s approach to qualifying contracts, contract firmness methodology, the treatment of non-qualifying contracts, the approval process for non-standard qualifying contracts, the establishment and maintenance of an Auditors Panel, the submission of net contract position reports, information requirements of liable entities, as well as its approach towards monitoring compliance with the obligation.

 On 30 August 2019 we published the Interim Contracts and Firmness Guideline, Auditor panel handbook and final determination document.

 Auditor panel expression of interest

 The AER is required to establish and maintain a panel of auditors.
-The AER is now calling for expressions of interest from suitably qualified people to join the panel.
-Applications for the initial Auditors Panel will be open from 1 September 2019 to 31 October 2019.
+The AER is currently accepting applications from suitably qualified persons to join the independent auditors panel.

 Information on how to apply is contained in the Auditors panel handbook.
 All applications should be emailed to RRO@aer.gov.au.
 For any queries about the application process please email RRO@aer.gov.au.